-The lack of affordable housing stock in the County helps to fuel the rate of homelessness for local residents.
-During the last annual point-in-time homeless count conducted in February 2018, 2,996 people were without permanent housing, with 1,906 of those sleeping outdoors.
-According to a follow-up telephone survey, 21,482 individuals were found to be precariously housed, approximately 10,000 of whom were directly impacted by the fires.
-There are now 25,446 local households on the Sonoma County Housing Authority's Housing Choice Voucher (Section 8) Program waiting list, many of which are homeless or at-risk of becoming homeless.
+According to the Housing and Urban Development 2019 Annual Homeless Assessment Report (AHAR), published in 2020, Sonoma County has the fourth highest number of homeless individuals in the country for large suburban areas.
+The lack of affordable housing inventory in the County continues to fuel the rate of homelessness for local residents.
+During the last annual point-in-time homeless count conducted in February 2020, 2,745 people were without permanent housing, with 1,702 of those sleeping outdoors.
+According to a follow- up telephone survey, 23,694 individuals were found to be precariously housed an increase from 2019, with approximately 7,100 directly or indirectly impacted by the fires in 2017 and 2019.
+Due to a mandated lottery process change, there are now approximately 350 local households on the Sonoma County Housing Authority's Housing Choice Voucher (Section 8) Program waiting list, many of which are homeless or at-risk of becoming homeless.